noahBax/IDOT-BoringXplorer/README.md

 # BoringXplorer

-**BoringXplorer** is a Python library designed for geotechnical engineers and researchers who need to automate the extraction of data from BBS 137 rev. 8-99 Soil Boring Log documents.
-It processes all pages in a PDF, identifies those in the correct format, and exports the extracted data into three CSV files corresponding to document headers, lithology sections, and blow counts.
+**BoringXplorer** is a Python library designed for extracting data from Soil Boring Log douments in the BBS 137 rev. 8-99 format.
+It does this by looking at all pages in a PDF, identifying those in the correct format, and exports the extracted data into three CSV files corresponding to document headers, lithology sections, and blow counts.

 ## Installation

 **BoringXplorer** was developed and tested with **Python 3.11.9**.
-So it is recommended to use that version or newer.
+So it is recommended to use 3.11.x

 ### Steps for installation